 The security rule json file quickly grows to be an unwieldy size and it’s rather terrifying to open up the rules editor and touch it lest you break the rules and bring down the entire application.

-Conclusion: If you’re building something cool and needs a fast, reliable database, user authentication and usage tracking, then Firebase is a great way to go.
-Not recommend for complex project.
-Large application, very few people use serverless, if you do not want later to pay expensive to sit back.
+Conclusion: If you’re building something cool and needs a fast, reliable database, user authentication, and usage tracking, then Firebase is a great way to go.
+Not recommended for the complex project.
+Large application, very few people use serverless if you do not want later to pay expensive to sit back.

 Compilation by Atom @Reactsharing